suatoezbek/Oezbek-matrisome/README.md

 - *Schmidtea mediterranea*

 #### in_this_publication
-The following *in silico* matrisomes where generated with the methods described in the Materials and Methods and used as representative members of different taxa.
+The following *in silico* matrisomes where generated with the methods described in  Materials and Methods and used as representative members of different taxa.

 Chordata
 - *Branchiostoma belcheri*